angband/angband/docs/attack.rst

 higher level (native to deeper dungeon depths) and characters with a high saving throw - saving throws being dependent on class, level and wisdom.
-There are also available resistances to fear, blindness, confusion and stunning, and the power of "free action" prevents magical paralysis and most slowing attacks (the player may still be paralyzed by being "knocked out" in melee or by a stunning attack, but this is very rare and can be prevented with protection from stunning.)
+There are also available resistances to fear, blindness, confusion and stunning, and the power of "free action" prevents magical paralysis (the player may still be paralyzed by being "knocked out" in melee or by a stunning attack, but this is very rare and can be prevented with protection from stunning; paralysis due to fainting from hunger or casting a spell with ith insufficient mana is also unaffected by having free action).
 There are monsters that can cause status effects such as blindness, paralysis or confusion through their melee attack.
 Since this is a physical effect and not a mental one, the player will not get a saving throw.
 However, having resistance to that effect will prevent the negative status in all cases.
 It should also be noticed that most unique monsters automatically pass their saving throws, and some monsters are naturally resistant to confusion, fear and sleep.
 Some monsters may have spells that 'cause wounds' that can be deadly if successful but do no damage if the saving throw is passed.
 Some melee attacks by monsters may drain a stat, as can some traps: this is